rapidpro/rapidpro/_docs/hosting.md

 ## Alpha and Beta groups

-Allows rapidpro hosts to designate users that will be able to access new features before they are made available to all users
+Allows RapidPro hosts to designate users that will be able to access new features before they are made available to all users

 1. select user on http://myrapidpro/users/user/
 2. add to group 'Alpha' or 'Beta'

 ## Customer Support

-Allows rapidpro hosting staff to designate staff members the ability to add TopUps to orgs, manage users, and access orgs for troubleshooting/support
+Allows RapidPro hosting staff to designate staff members the ability to add TopUps to orgs, manage users, and access orgs for troubleshooting/support

 1. select user on http://myrapidpro/users/user/
 2. add to group 'Customer Support'